pivotal/docs-tap/workloads/using-functions.hbs.md

 From the CLI, you can generate a function project using an accelerator template, then download the project artifacts as a ZIP file.

-1. Validate that you have added the function accelerator template to the application accelerator server by running:
+1. Verify that you have added the function accelerator template to the application accelerator server by running:

      ```console
     tanzu accelerator list